Max-Vassilev/kubernetes-journey/README.md

 ## Summary:

-Pod: A group of one or more containers that are deployed together on the same host.
+Pod: One or more containers deployed together.

 ReplicaSet: Ensures a specified number of pod replicas are running at any given time.

-Deployment: A higher-level abstraction for managing ReplicaSets and ensuring the desired state of applications.
+Deployment: Manages ReplicaSets, supports rolling updates and rollbacks.

 Service Types:
 * ClusterIP: Exposes the service internally within the cluster.